KevinKra/Notes/certifications/aws/developer/resource.md

   - **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state.
   - **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the `ALARM` state.
 The breaching data points do not have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**.

+**High-Resolution metrics** provide _**sub-minute**_ monitoring.
+You can specify an alarm of 10 seconds or 30 seconds.

 ---

 # API Gateway <a name="API-Gateway"></a>

+- **Stage variables** are name-value pairs that you can define as configuration attributes associated with a deployment stage of a REST API.
+They act like environment variables and can be used in your API setup and mapping templates.

+### Lambda Proxy Integration

+Amazon API Gateway Lambda proxy integration is a simple, powerful, and nimble mechanism to build an API with a setup of a single API method.
+The Lambda proxy integration allows the client to call a single Lambda function in the backend.
+The function accesses many resources or features of other AWS services, including calling other Lambda functions.

+In Lambda proxy integration, when a client submits an API request, API Gateway passes the raw request as-is to the integrated Lambda function, except that the order of the request parameters is not preserved.
+This request data includes the request headers, query string parameters, URL path variables, payload, and API configuration data.
+The configuration data can include current deployment stage name, stage variables, user identity, or authorization context (if any).
+The backend Lambda function parses the incoming request data to determine the response that it returns.

+- For API Gateway to pass the Lambda output as the API response to the client, the Lambda function must return the result in JSON (not XML) format.
+- If a Lambda function returns the result in `XML` format, it will cause `502 Bad Gateway` errors in the API Gateway.

+### Caching

+- A client of your API can invalidate an existing cache entry and reload it from the integration endpoint for individual requests.
+The client must send a request that contains the `Cache-Control: max-age=0` header.
+- Ticking the `Require authorization` checkbox ensures that not every client can invalidate the API cache.
+If most or all of the clients invalidate the API cache, this could significantly increase the latency of your API.

 ---